Math is Fun

 Statistics

-You can also summarize the results using statistics, such as mean or standard deviation
+We can also summarize the results using statistics such as Mean, Median, Mode, Standard Deviation and Quartiles

-Example: you have lots of information about how long it takes people to get to school but it may be simpler just to present a summary such as:
+Example: we have lots of information about how long it takes people to get to school but it may be simpler just to present a summary such as:

 Shortest Journey: 3 minutes